 Giving Contact Us

-We match donor's passions with college priorities.
+We match donors' passions with Westmont's transformational opportunities.

 "Charity is a supreme virtue and the greatest channel through which the mercy of God is passed on to mankind.
 It is the virtue that unites men and inspires their noblest efforts."